 In total over the past 6 years, he has performed or supervised approximately 3500 operative procedures, or just under 600 operations annually.
 Within this, on average per year, are 95 carpal tunnel decompressions, 12 trapeziectomies; 65 Dupuytren's procedures, 20 trigger digit releases, 11 scaphoid procedures (acute fixation or treatment of non-union) and 35 procedures for distal radius fracture.

-Phil maintains his up to date knowledge-base having acted as faculty for two major international courses: the BSSH Instructional Series, which provides a complete curriculum for postgraduate hand & wrist surgery for senior trainees and Consultants, and currently as Chairman on the AOUK Principles in Fracture Management courses.
-In addition, he is the regional Training Programme Director for Orthopaedics, administering to 71 registrars in 15 hospitals across East Anglia, ensuring that the highest clinical standards are maintained by the next generation of orthopaedic surgeons.
+Phil maintains his up to date knowledge base having acted as faculty for two major international courses: previously the BSSH Instructional Series, which provides a complete curriculum for postgraduate hand & wrist surgery for senior trainees and Consultants, and currently as Chairman of the AOUK Principles of Fracture Management course, developing trauma skills in aspiring orthopaedic trainees.
+In addition, he is the Training Committee Chair for Orthopaedics, leading the surgical educators supervising 75 registrars in 15 hospitals across East Anglia, ensuring that the highest clinical standards are maintained by the next generation of orthopaedic surgeons.
+He is currently Department Clinical Lead at Addenbrooke’s, aiming to streamline delivery of a high quality NHS service in Cambridge.

 - Dupuytren’s disease